About

 If you want to master something, teach it

 These are words from the legendary Richard Feynman, a person who profoundly motivates me to find joy in learning something new with every experience.
 I have have been fortunate enough to have the opportunity to be a proponent of knowledge by working alongside Professors as a Teaching Assistant for multiple courses at IIIT, Hyderabad.
-Not only does teaching strengthen your conceptual understanding of a topic, but it is a form of service to others, a chance to be helpful by giving back.
-I was able to contribute to the following courses by teaching, guiding and evaluating students by taking tutorials and setting assignments.
+Not only does teaching strengthen your conceptual understanding of a topic, but it is a chance to be helpful by giving back.
+I was able to contribute to the following courses by teaching, guiding and evaluating students by holding tutorial sessions and setting assignments.

 (CS7.503.M21) Mobile Robotics: Hands down the most renowned course of IIIT-H across International Universities, Mobile Robotics edifies students' knowledge on robotic perception by providing to them a toolkit to pursue research at the intersection of Robotics and Computer Vision.
 The topics covered revolve around SLAM algorithms and classical Computer Vision.